manassharma07/crysx_nn/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Neural networks are an integral part of machine learning.
+The project provides an easy-to-use, yet efficient implementation that can be used in your projects or for teaching/learning purposes.

+The library is written in pure-python with some optimizations using numpy, opt_einsum and numba.

+The goal was to create a framework that is efficient yet easy to understand, so that everyone can see and learn about what goes inside a neural network.
+After all, the project did spawn from a semester project on CP_IV: Machine Learning course at the University of Jena, Germany.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description`

 <p align="right">(<a href="#top">back to top</a>)</p>